Economics Summer Courses

 Online, Asynchronous

 Urban Economics is the study of location choices by firms and households.
-The technological changes and economic factors driving the process of urbanization, and the shift from a "downtown"-centered city to the suburbanized metropolises prevalent in the U.S. today is the central focus of the course.
-Throughout the course, New York City's history and current situation is used as an example of the economic forces operating on cities.
-Students will participate in a group project to analyze a major urban problem such as housing affordability, poverty, crime or education.
+The technological changes and economic factors driving the process of urbanization, and the shift from a "downtown-centered" city to the suburbanized metropolises prevalent in the U.S. today are the central focus of the course.
+Throughout the course, New York City's history and current situation are used as examples of the economic forces operating in cities.
+Students will participate in a group project to analyze a major urban problem such as housing affordability, poverty, crime, or education.

 Instructor: Sun, Meiping